jmaximusix/lcyter/README.md

 - Share a hashed list of your subscriptions with your friends.
 You can either upload it to the server or save them as a file and share them however you like.
 See [Privacy Statement](#privacy-statement) for more information on how your data is handled.
 - Compare your data to your friends and find out about your common YouTube channels and LCYTER

+##### Additional Features
+- You can `Ctrl + Click` on any Youtuber in the list to open their channel page in a new tab
+- You can generate a random identifier to use when uploading your data by clicking the button on the right

 ### Privacy statement

 - Honoring the principles of data minimalism, every effort has been made to ensure the collection of as little data as possible